-Drawing from the expertise of several highly respected cultural authorities, this exhibition will delve into
+Drawing from the expertise of several highly respected cultural authorities, this exhibition delves into

 the high value Acadian culture places on self-sufficiency and how this impacted the development of the

 Acadian brown cotton tradition.
-The exhibition will highlight the process by which Acadian brown cotton
+The exhibition highlights the process by which Acadian brown cotton

 textiles were created and the domestic context in which they were used by including a full suite of